kuzudb/kuzudb.github.io/docs/cypher/transactions.md

 # Overview

-Kùzu is a transactional systems.
+Kùzu is a transactional system.
 Specifically, it implements a transacation management sub-system that is atomic, durable and supports serializability (satisfying these properties is traditionally known as being ACID-compliant in database terminology).
-That is every query, data manipulation command, every DDL (i.e., new node/rel table schema definitions),
+That is, every query, data manipulation command, every DDL (i.e., new node/rel table schema definitions),
 or `COPY FROM' commands to Kùzu is part of a transaction.
 Therefore they depict all-or-nothing behavior, so after these commands or a set of them execute and committed succesfully, you are guaranteed that all of their changes will persist entirely.
 If they do not execute succesfully or are rolled back, you are guaranted that none of their changes will persist.
 These conditions hold, even if your system crashes at any point during a transaction.
-That is after committing successfully, all your changes will persist even if there is an error after committing.
+That is, after committing successfully, all your changes will persist even if there is an error after committing.
 Similarly, if your system crashes before committing or rolling back, then none of your updates will persist.